eclipse-kura/kura/docs/gateway-configuration/network-configuration.md

 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

-The rules shown above create an *Overloaded*_* (i.e., many-to-one) NAT.
+The rules shown above create an *Overloaded* (i.e., many-to-one) NAT.
 This type of network address translation maps multiple IP addresses on the LAN side to a single IP address on the WAN side, allowing internet access from hosts on a local network via a gateway (WAN) interface.
-Note that for NAT rules to be added, it is insufficient to enable NATing through the **DHCP & NAT** tab of the LAN interface; there must also be another interface designated as WAN.
+Note that for NAT rules to be added, it is insufficient to enable NATing through the **DHCPv4 & NAT** tab of the LAN interface; there must also be another interface designated as WAN.

 ![Network Configuration DHCP and NAT](./images/network-configuration-dhcp-nat.png)